Mr. Burns: Creation

-Mr. Burns' character, appearance, and mannerisms are based on several different people.
+Mr. Burns's character, appearance, and mannerisms are based on several different people.
 The show's creator Matt Groening principally based Mr. Burns on his high school teacher Mr. Bailey.
 Drawing further inspiration from oil tycoon John D. Rockefeller and his grandson David Rockefeller, Groening made Mr. Burns the "embodiment of corporate greed".
-Animator David Silverman modeled Mr. Burns' appearance on Fox founder Barry Diller, and modeled his body on a praying mantis.
+Animator David Silverman modeled Mr. Burns's appearance on Fox founder Barry Diller, and modeled his body on a praying mantis.
 The idea of Mr. Burns reading employee names off cards in "There's No Disgrace Like Home" came from an article about Ronald Reagan that writer Al Jean had read.
 In some episodes, parallels have been drawn between Mr. Burns and moguls such as Howard Hughes and, more frequently, fictional character Charles Foster Kane from Citizen Kane.
-Writer George Meyer lifted Mr. Burns' "Excellent!" hand gesture from his former Saturday Night Live colleague Jim Downey.
-While perhaps not intentional, Mr. Burns' physical characteristics and mannerisms are cited as a modern example of the commedia dell'arte character Pantalone.
+Writer George Meyer lifted Mr. Burns's "Excellent!" hand gesture from his former Saturday Night Live colleague Jim Downey.
+While perhaps not intentional, Mr. Burns's physical characteristics and mannerisms are cited as a modern example of the commedia dell'arte character Pantalone.

-Matt Groening got Mr. Burns' middle name from a Montgomery Ward department store in Portland, Oregon's Northwest Industrial district and his surname from Burnside Street, a main thoroughfare in Portland.
-Mr. Burns' first name being Charles is a reference to Charles Foster Kane.
+Al Jean revealed on a DVD commentary track that Sam Simon used his father's nickname, Monty, when he named Mr. Burns.
+Matt Groening claimed that Mr. Burns's middle name is from a Montgomery Ward department store in Portland, Oregon's Northwest Industrial district and his surname is from Burnside Street, a main thoroughfare in Portland.
+Mr. Burns's first name, Charles, is a reference to Charles Foster Kane.
+The names Plantagenet and Schicklgruber appear to refer to the House of Plantagenet and Alois Schicklgruber, the father of Adolf Hitler.
 In the script for "There's No Disgrace Like Home", Al Jean and Mike Reiss referred to him as "Mr. Meanie".
-In the second season, the writers started to enjoy writing about Smithers and Mr. Burns' relationship, and they often pitched episodes with them as the focus, but many never came to fruition.
+In the second season, the writers started to enjoy writing about Smithers and Mr. Burns's relationship, and they often pitched episodes with them as the focus, but many never came to fruition.